 Breast Augmentation Columbus

-Breast augmentation is a cosmetic procedure designed to increase and enhance the size and shape of a woman’s breasts.
-Many women choose breast augmentation with implants at our Columbus, Ohio, practice to reverse the effects of pregnancy and nursing, or to enhance an area of their figure that they always felt uncomfortable with.
+Breast augmentation is a cosmetic procedure designed to increase and enhance the size of a woman’s breasts.
+Many women choose breast augmentation with implants at our Columbus, Ohio’s practice to reverse the effects of pregnancy and nursing, or to enhance an area of their figure that they always felt uncomfortable with.